 The Forager’s Harvest: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants

-Another useful book.
+The Forager’s Harvest is another useful book.
 I have used this book out in the field.
 This book has many unique features that will appeal to naturalists, hikers, campers, survivalists, homesteaders, gardeners, chefs, and whole-food enthusiasts.
-Also has a nice section on preparation techniques and storage.
+It also has a nice section on preparation techniques and storage.

 Nature’s Garden: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants

 You will find mouth-watering photography of cranberries, blueberries, huckleberries, strawberries, wild plums, and more.
-This book shows you new methods for using dandelions.
+Nature’s Garden shows you new methods for using dandelions.
 You’ll finally be able to make sense of the tricky wild lettuce/sow thistle group.

 Edible Wild Plants: A Folding Pocket Guide to Familiar North American Species